Where to Find the Best Mexican Food in San Diego in September 2023

-One of the best things about San Diego is its plethora of incredible authentic Mexican food and drink – from quick and easy to sit-down fine dining, there is no shortage of it here!
-We’ve rounded up the very best Mexican food in San Diego, all the way from downtown to North County.
+One of the best things about San Diego is its plethora of incredible authentic Mexican food and drink — from quick and easy to sit-down fine dining, there is no shortage of it here!
+From the best California burritos to the finest tacos, we’ve rounded up the very best Mexican food in San Diego, all the way from downtown to North County.
 Here’s where to go next time you’ve got that craving!

 Puesto put down its roots in La Jolla several years ago, and has been a beloved local favorite ever since.
 The cozy, open air restaurant has reached national acclaim for its Mexico City-style tacos complete with fresh blue corn handmade tortillas, crispy melted cheese, and scratch salsas courtesy of Executive Chef/Partner Luisteen Gonzalez and Executive Creative Chef Katy Smith.
 Puesto has been awarded as the people’s choice for best taco at the notable Tacolandia competition for the past three years, and has been named a delicious taco destination by USA TODAY.

 What to get: tacos!
 Come here for your next Taco Tuesday — their taco options range from traditional carnitas to zucchini with nopales (a type of cactus), in addition to snacks like chicharrÃ³nes and ceviche.
 The drinks menu is basically an homage to Mexico, and includes the classic margaritas, and impressive tequila and mezcal list, plus beers and wines from Valle de Guadalupe.